 Examples of CA in Bubble Charts:

-In the following section, we have shown bubble chart with different number of countries to give better understanding about how it works.
-This is because when we draw the bubble chart with large number of countries then CA is not readable for smaller uncertainty countries.
+In the following section, we have shown bubble charts with a different number of countries to give better understanding about how it works.
+This is because when we draw the bubble chart with a large number of countries then CA is not readable for smaller uncertainty countries.
 That’s why we have allowed user to perform different activities like zooming, panning, filtering, selecting/deselecting bubbles to redraw the chart.
 In the chart the colorful edges of each circle represent the Chromatic Aberration (CA) which will be shown more clearly in with smaller number of countries(bubbles).
 Size of the bubble is represented by the number of new cases for the corresponding country.